jpballestrino/AutoBol/README.md

 ## Description

-Autobol is a video classifier algorithm for meteor detection with allsky cameras.
+Autobol is a video classifier algorithm for meteors detection with allsky cameras located across the Uruguayan territory.
 It's part of a major project called BOCOSUR (http://bolidos.astronomia.edu.uy/).
 This implementation has two main functions, classify videos and re-train the model to improve performance.

 ## Installation